Search for tag: "accessible"

 Before you begin entering your course specifics, get your desktop ready by opening the Navigation and Styles panes.
 Without them, you can't complete a document in an accessible manner.
 Besides…

-From Christine Robinson
+From Chris Robinson

 A-02 Accessibility features